 If you have a toddler that is flat footed and is experiencing pronation and foot pain, please find below the best toddler shoe insole that I have fitted before:

 These insoles have a built-in arch with added metatarsal support and they are very reasonably priced.

 This is a full-length kids orthotic insole that is specifically engineered for toddlers who are experiencing foot and leg pain and suffering from various degree of foot ailments.
 This insole is also ideal for toddlers who need additional arch and ankle support.

 If you have been looking for a pair of insoles for your toddler to minimize pressure in their feet by providing arch support to their flat and fallen arches, this is the type of insole you need.
-This insole is crafted from premium medical grade PU foam for toddlers with arch and heel pain.

 Take a look at the picture below for clarification: